-Phone-based apps like Google Authenticator generate one-time passwords that expire at predetermined intervals.
+Phone-based apps like Google Authenticator continually generate one-time passwords that expire at frequent intervals.
 These time-based codes constantly rotate through the app, regardless of if the user needs them or not.

-Unfortunately, security keys can be bypassed if the hacker simply forwards a password reset link, or chooses another mode of 2FA.
-Many customers experience issues with their hardware key, which is why 2FA providers who support them have to provide other methods of authentication in the event that it’s not working, or that the user is confused.
-Hardware keys are only ideal when they work, and when the user configures their account so that other account recovery options are not available at login.
+Many customers experience issues with their hardware key, which is why Gmail, for example, provides backup methods of authentication in the event that they’re having trouble getting the key to work.
+Hardware keys are only ideal when the user configures their account so that other account recovery options are not available at login.